-The underlying principle in our work is that a housemate's social, emotional, intellectual and psychological functioning and the behaviors they exhibit can be understood in the context of their early childhood experiences and their life history.
+The underlying principle in our work is that a young person's social, emotional, intellectual and psychological functioning and the behaviours they exhibit can be understood in the context of their early childhood experiences and their life history.

 We at SureCare adopt a holistic view which privileges the social inclusion, achievement, quality of life, and developmental stage of the housemate and the promotion of positive relationships with the people who care for them.
 The Wellbeing Team works across both our Residential's Homes and our School.
 The team is led by the Head of Wellbeing and Education.
 Our Therapeutic Intervention Leads, Assistant Psychologist, SENCOS and Consultant Clinical and Educational Psychologists provide expertise and support.
-Our consulting Clinical Psychologist visits our Head Office weekly and joins the Wellbeing team to provide clinical supervision, support and advice as needed.
+Our consulting Clinical Psychologist visits our Head Office weekly and joins the Wellbeing team to provide clinical support and advice as needed.

 Our Therapeutic Intervention Leads manage a caseload of four residential homes each.
-In these roles these members of the Wellbeing team visit each of their homes weekly, spending time with both adults and housemates.
-They inform homes adults's therapeutic practice and work directly with individual housemates to provide support and build positive relationships.
-These are alternative and additional sessions to key working sessions, concentrating on identified areas of development from the 'Assessment and Treatment Plans' and the housemates goals.
+In these roles these members of the Wellbeing team visit each of their homes weekly, spending time with both adults, and young people.
+They inform the homes adults ' therapeutic practice and work directly with individual housemates to provide support and build positive relationships.
+These are alternative and additional sessions to key working sessions, concentrating on identified areas of development from the 'Assessment and Treatment Plans' and the young person's goals.
 The Therapeutic Intervention Lead will also oversee therapeutic targets and different psychological assessments (informal and formal).